brucemack/kc1fsz-rc1/README.md

 Much of the hardware used in traditional analog repeater controller designs
-(analog cross-point switches, FPGAs, custom DTMF/CTCSS tone detection chips, digital voice CODECs, voice delay modules, M7716 noise squelch ICs, etc.) will not be necessary if these functions can be performed in software.
+(analog cross-point switches, FPGAs, custom DTMF/CTCSS tone detection chips, digital voice CODECs, voice delay modules, M7716 noise squelch ICs, AGC circuits, etc.) will not be necessary if these functions can be performed in software.

 A [users guide is provided here](docs/users.md).